Antipasto Chopped Salad

 It's not possible to calculate nutritional information for a recipe like this that doesn't give specific amounts, but all the ingredients here are in in carbs and Keto-Friendly.

 Low-Carb Diet / Low-Glycemic Diet / South Beach Diet Suggestions:

-This salad is suitable for any low-glycemic or low-carb diet, and with the right choices on ingredients it can be adapted for any phase of the South Beach Diet as well as Paleo and Whole 30 diets.
+This Antipasto Chopped Salad is suitable for any low-carb or Keto diet, and with the right choices on ingredients it can be adapted for any phase of the original South Beach Diet.

 Find More Recipes Like This One: